 A Griddle Pan

 The griddle pan is great for cooking just about anything.
-You can cook your bacon, chicken, steak; whatever meat you’re eating that day.
-The great thing about it, is that it locks in all of the flavour while getting rid of lots of the fat.
+You can cook your bacon, chicken, steak; or whatever meat you’re eating that day.
+The great thing about it is that it locks in all of the flavors while getting rid of lots of fat.
 This makes the meat much healthier than frying!

 A Slow Cooker

-The slow cooker is a great tool for days when you’re just too busy to cook.
-Simply throw everything into the slow cooker and later on you’ll have your meal ready made.
+A slow cooker is a great tool for days when you’re just too busy to cook.
+Simply throw everything into the slow cooker and later on you’ll have your meal ready-made.
 There’s no need to do anything else.
 Simply enjoy the aromas filling the house and get on with your day.

 A Sturdy Grater

 Kitchen scales make sure you aren’t going to cook too much and end up wasting perfectly good food.
-You’ll also make sure you get the amounts of your recipes perfect, so you can cook every dish down to a T.
+You’ll also make sure you get the amounts of your recipes perfect, so you can cook every dish.

 A Great Set of Knives